Important Notice

 Connect via SSH

-- Ensure the host machine is properly connected to the CAN network device.
+- Ensure the host computer is properly connected to the CAN network device.

 Search for CAN ID

-~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0 - Search command for a FLY host machine:
+~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0 - Search command for FLY host computers:

 python3 ~/klipper/scripts/canbus_query.py can0